 Purpose

-You can use this statement to create a materialized view.
+This statement is used to create a materialized view.

-A materialized view is a special database object that stores the latest copy of query results and is periodically or manually refreshed.
-Materialized views can contain operations such as aggregation and join operations, and subqueries, and can be indexed and partitioned to further enhance the query performance.
+A materialized view is a special type of database object that stores a copy of the query results and is periodically refreshed (or manually refreshed) to keep the data up to date.
+Materialized views can include operations such as aggregations, joins, and subqueries, and they can be indexed and partitioned to further improve performance.

-You have the CREATE TABLE privilege.
-For more information about privileges in OceanBase Database, see Privilege types in Oracle mode.
+To create a materialized view, you must have the CREATE TABLE privilege.
+For more information about the privileges of OceanBase Database, see Privilege classification in Oracle mode.

 Syntax